guillgall/remunerated_liabilities/README.md

 ### Replication instructions for Cointegration Analysis (Tables 3 and A5)
 1. Download and unzip 'Cointegration Analysis'.
+2. Install the Econometrics Toolbox for Matlab.
-2. Set the Current Folder in Matlab to 'Cointegration Analysis'.
-Add folders 'toolbox' and 'Sephton and Mann' to path.
+3. Set the Current Folder in Matlab to 'Cointegration Analysis'.
+Add folder 'Sephton and Mann' to path.
-3. Run driver.m in Matlab.
+4. Run driver.m in Matlab.

 ### Replication instructions for VAR models (Figures 3, A1, A2, and Tables 2, A1, A2, A3)
 0. You can Download VARs.zip and run 'er_paper_VARexercise.R' in a local folder.
 Alternatively, you can use the files from `Code` and `Data` as explained below.